Visa-free travel to China: Things you need to know

 A: Foreign nationals planning to stay in China for over 30 days shall apply for visas corresponding to their purposes of stay in advance at Chinese embassies or consulates.
 If they have to stay longer than 30 days for appropriate and sufficient reasons after entering China without a visa, they shall apply for stay permits to the exit and entry administrations of the public security authorities of China.

 Q: Does the visa waiver allow multiple entries?
-Is there any requirement as to the length of time between each entry?
+Is there any requirement on the length of intervals between each entry, or any restriction on the number of entries without a visa or total days of stay?

-Foreign nationals eligible for the visa waiver can enter China multiple times without a visa.
-Currently there is no restriction on the number of entries or total days of stay, but those who enjoy visa-free travel to China shall not engage in activities inconsistent with their purposes of entry.
+A: Foreign nationals eligible for the visa waiver can enter China without a visa multiple times.
+There is currently no restriction on the number of entries or total days of stay, but those who enjoy visa-free travel to China shall not engage in activities inconsistent with their purposes of entry.

 Source: Ministry of Foreign Affairs' Department of Consular Affairs